GiuB/WP-Remove-Css-Js/readme.txt

 * [giub.it](http://giub.it)

 = Recommended Settings =
-Advance users like this plugin because it speed up the page loading by remove usless resources but developers reccomended to use together a php cache plugin like [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/).
+Advance users likes this plugin because it speed up the page loading by remove usless resources but developers reccomended to use together a php cache plugin like [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/).

 == Installation ==